Schaerbeek railway station

-Schaerbeek/Schaarbeek railway station is a railway station in the municipality of Schaerbeek, Brussels-Capital Region, Belgium.
+Schaerbeek railway station (Gare de Schaerbeek) or Schaarbeek railway station (Station Schaarbeek) is a railway station in the municipality of Schaerbeek in Brussels, Belgium, opened in 1887.
+The train services are operated by the National Railway Company of Belgium (NMBS/SNCB).

-Located to the north-east of the centre of Brussels, the station mainly serves trains travelling between central Brussels and Leuven, Antwerp or Brussels National Airport.

-On these routes it is the first station trains pass through after the North-South connection (North, Central and South stations).
+Located to the north-east of Brussels, the station mainly serves trains travelling between central Brussels and Leuven, Antwerp or Brussels Airport-Zaventem.
+On these routes, it is the first station trains pass through after the North–South connection (Brussels-North, Brussels-Central and Brussels-South stations).
 Although only local trains stop at Schaerbeek, the station also serves as a terminus for a number of interregional and peak-hour services.
 As it connects both to the North–South connection and to line 28 through Brussels-West station, it is the point at which trains can be rerouted to reverse direction.

+The square in front of the station serves as terminus for Brussels tram route 92, as well as bus route 69.
+Bus routes 58 and 59 also stop there.